Why indian choose overseas education

 Stronger Job Alignment

-• A UniversityHub 2025 report highlights that STEM and business analytics programmes abroad now dominate student preferences due to their direct linkage to global job markets.
+• Data from the official Open Doors Report highlights that STEM and business analytics programmes abroad currently dominate student preferences due entirely to their direct linkage with high paying global job markets.

 Structured Pipeline from Study to Career